StefanPetrick/animartrix/README.md

 For non-commercial purposes you're welcome to use the code and animations in any way you like.

 In case you would like to use my code or animations in your commercial project or product just contact me and we'll find a fair licensing solution we're both happy with.
-I love and enjoy to create win-win situations.
+I enjoy & love co-creating a win-win situations together with you!